 Should You Fertilize?

-There is no need to fertilize lady slipper if planted in the ground, they get all the nutrients they need from the surrounding desert soil.
-Fertilizing can result in fewer flower blooms.
+There is no need to fertilize lady slipper if planted in the ground.
+They get all the nutrients they need from the surrounding desert soil.
+Fertilizing can result in fewer flowers.

-But if you keep it in a pot, fertilize lightly a few times a year when it’s actively growing.
+But if you grow one in a pot, fertilize lightly a few times a year when it’s actively growing.

 This plant rarely needs pruning except to remove dead or damaged stems which can be done anytime of the year.